FEATURED ONLINE MBA PROGRAMS

 - Stanley Black and Decker – headquartered in New Britain and worth $14.6 billion

-- Chief Executives – Connecticut offers the highest average salary for these professionals of all states in the nation
+- Chief Executives – Connecticut offers the highest average income for these professionals of all states in the nation

 - Financial Managers – Connecticut has the highest concentration of these professionals